 Barcelona Museum of Contemporary Art

-The Museum of Contemporary Art was designed to make the most of natural light and has a spacious interior filled with modern art by the likes of Basquiat, Klee and Barcelo.
+The Museum of Contemporary Art was designed to make the most of natural light and has a spacious interior filled with modern art by the likes of Basquiat, Klee, Fontana and Barcelo.

-Discover the delightful designs of Gaudi in the fascinating gardens of Park Guell, the city’s most popular recreational park.
+Discover the delightful designs of Gaudi in the fascinating gardens of Park Guell.
+Located on Carmel Hill, it is the city’s most popular recreational park.

 Picasso Museum Barcelona

-Five medieval mansions in one of Barcelona’s greatest Gothic areas have been converted into the Picasso Museum, a site that houses an impressive collection of the great artist’s early work – a fantastic find for art-loving expats.
+Five medieval palaces from the thirteenth and fifteenth centuries in one of Barcelona’s greatest Gothic areas have been converted into the Picasso Museum.
+This site houses an impressive collection of the great artist’s early work, consisting of over 4,200 pieces – a fantastic find for art-loving expats.

-Tibidabo is another Barcelona hill worth climbing and is linked to the city by funicular services.
+Tibidabo is another hill in Barcelona worth climbing and is linked to the city by funicular services.
 Those that make the effort to mount the summit often do so to visit the fantastic Parc d'Atraccions, Barcelona’s only remaining amusement park.